eliocamp/reproducibility-with-r/content/materials/_index.md

       ---

-      The workshop is scheduled to take place on October 31 through November 3 2022 from 15:00 to 18:00 Berlin time with two 5 to 10 minute breaks.
-Check your timezone by clicking [here](https://www.timeanddate.com/worldclock/fixedtime.html?msg=An+R+reproducibility+toolkit+for+the+practical+researcher+%28Day+1%29&iso=20221031T15&p1=37&ah=3).
+      The workshop is scheduled to take place on October 9 through 12 2023 from 15:00 to 18:00 Berlin time with two 5 to 10 minute breaks.
+Check your timezone by clicking [here](https://www.timeanddate.com/worldclock/fixedtime.html?msg=An+R+reproducibility+toolkit+for+the+practical+researcher+%28Day+1%29&iso=20231009T15&p1=37&ah=3).

       Click on each day's page to read the materials and homework.